KonstantinosDanelian/Getting-and-Cleaning-Data_Course-Project/CodeBook.md

 # Variables Used :

 x_train, y_train, x_test, y_test, subject_test, subject_train that contain data from the tables downloaded.
-mrg_test, mrg_train, setAllInOne merged data.
+mrg_test, mrg_train, setAllInOne are the merged data.

 # Applied names in activity labels are :